euchungmsft/envoy-proxy-config/README.md

 - [corvus](https://github.com/eleme/corvus), sentinel/cluster base, Azure Cache for Redis never allows you to access this level. supported commands are very limited, AUTH's not supported

-no luck by code changes myself for dynamo and nutcracker :-)